ISO-9001-2008

 Acute Potential Health Effects:

-Skin: Dipotassium phosphate causes mild skin irritation.
+Skin: Dibasic potassium phosphate causes mild skin irritation.
 There is no significant skin irritation hazard for low level (usual) industrial handling or exposure

 Eyes: Causes eye irritation.